caitlincoffey/Movement-Synthesizer/algorithms.md

 <br>
 <br>
 <br>
 Then we spread out and shift the frequencies to broaden the range of possible tones, as well as to ensure all of them are in the audible domain.
-This is done by finding each frequencies' index's distance from the 0 frequency and multiplying the distance by 2 (if the max peak frequency is less than half the max potential frequency) to increase the range of tones.
-We then increase the distance by 10; which would shift all signals over 25 Hz, 5 Hz above the lower limit of humans' audible range \[[3](https://caitlincoffey.github.io/Movement-Synthesizer/references)\].
+This is done by finding each frequencies' index's distance from the 0 frequency and multiplying the distance by the ratio of the highest frequency selected over the highest frequency before aliasing, making the tones cover the max range of frequencies.
+The frequencies are shifted by 20 Hz, forcing all of the frequencies above this lower limit of audible frequencies. \[[3](https://caitlincoffey.github.io/Movement-Synthesizer/references)\].
 <br>
 <img src="https://caitlincoffey.github.io/Movement-Synthesizer/media/Maca X axis fft max selected shifted.png" height="204" width="259.333333">  <img src="https://caitlincoffey.github.io/Movement-Synthesizer/media/Maca Y axis fft max selected shifted.png" height="204" width="259.333333"> <img src="https://caitlincoffey.github.io/Movement-Synthesizer/media/Maca Z axis fft max selected shifted.png" height="204" width="259.333333">